I Love Walking In France

 I recommend allowing enough time on your visit to ride the steam train along the cliffs of Mirandol, and to start your walk towards Turenne after a quick visit to the Wednesday or Saturday morning markets.

-My suggested itinerary for this eight-day walk allows plenty of time to relax and enjoy the nine ‘most beautiful villages’ along the way – Turenne, Collonges-la-Rouge, Curemonte, Beaulieu-sur-Dordogne, Autoire, Loubressac, Carennac and Rocamadour and to explore Château de Castelnau-Bretenoux.
+My suggested itinerary for this nine-day walk allows plenty of time to relax and enjoy the nine ‘most beautiful villages’ along the way – Turenne, Collonges-la-Rouge, Curemonte, Beaulieu-sur-Dordogne, Autoire, Loubressac, Carennac and Rocamadour and to explore Château de Castelnau-Bretenoux.

 If you prefer to set your own agenda, I share the steps I take to plan my itinerary on any long-distance walk (using the Chemin de Stevenson as a case study).